PathfindEd/Pathfind-Education-Blog/_posts/2025-11-30-why-your-overseas-b-might-not-be-a-b.md

 ## Practical Steps to Protect Your Application

-### 1. Review Official Equivalency Tables
+1. **Review Official Equivalency Tables**
    **Do not guess.** Many top UK universities (e.g., LSE, Manchester, King's College) publish **specific country-by-country grade requirements** on their admissions pages.
 Look up the exact minimum score required from your specific institution or grading body.

-### 2. Procure an Official Grading Scale
+2. **Procure an Official Grading Scale**
    When ordering your transcript, ensure your home university includes an official, **notarised document that explains the grading system**.
 This must detail the minimum mark for "Pass," "Distinction," and other key metrics.

-### 3. Utilise Credential Evaluation Services
+3. **Utilise Credential Evaluation Services**
    If you have a complex international background, consider getting a report from a credential evaluation service (like **NARIC/ECCTIS**—the UK's national agency).
 While this isn't always mandatory, it provides an official, UK-recognised conversion that can clarify your position and protect against subjective assessment.

 ---